neich/TODOSpring/README.md

 The app is ready to deploy into [Heroku](http://heroku.com) with the ```web``` profile.
 There is a file ```Procfile``` with the command line arguments to start the jar.
 #### Collaborations are welcome!

-**WARNING**: the project includes IntelliJ IDEA configuration files.
-They are not needed but they provide running configurations out of the box if you use this IDE